 - Actual half hour NEM wind farm and solar PV generation data.

-- Users can select any MW generation mix from Black Coal, Brown Coal, Nuclear, Open Cycle Gas, Combined Cycle Gas, Wind, Solar PV, Battery Storage and Pump Storage.
+- The model can analyse any selected generation mix from Black Coal, Brown Coal, Nuclear, Open Cycle Gas, Combined Cycle Gas, Wind, Solar PV, Battery Storage and Pump Storage.

 - The model generally dispatches generation in order of lowest marginal cost in every half hour interval.